dmcclure40/3308_Project/README.md

 3.0 | As a developer, the arm must have 3 joints | 2
-4.0 | As a developer, the end must have a grabber / pincer| 2 5.0 | As a developer, the arm should be able to pick objects up | 7 6.0 | As a developer, the arm should be able to rotate on multiple axis | 6 7.0 | As a developer, each limb/joint can move individually | 5 8.0 | As a developer, basic hand movements should translate to arm movements | 8
+4.0 | As a developer, the end must have a grabber / pincer| 2 5.0 | As a developer, the arm should be able to pick objects up | 7 6.0 | As a developer, the arm should be able to rotate on 3 axis | 6 7.0 | As a developer, each limb/joint can move individually | 5
+8.0 | As a developer, basic hand movements should translate to arm movements | 8